microsoft/Windows-driver-samples/audio/sysvad/README.md

 -   The CMiniportTopologyMSVAD interface is the base class for all sample topologies.
 It has very basic common functions.
 In addition, this class contains common topology property handlers.

-The following table shows the features that are implemented in the various subdirectories of this sample.

 For more information about the Windows audio engine, see [Exposing Hardware-Offloaded Audio Processing in Windows](http://msdn.microsoft.com/en-us/windows/hardware/br259116), and note that audio hardware that is offload-capable replicates the architecture that is presented in the diagram shown in the topic.